 In late May 2009, Curt Schilling's 38 Studios acquired Big Huge Games.
 38 Studios' CEO and President Brett Close had this to say about the acquisition, "The acquisition enables us to develop and deliver top-quality games in multiple genres that are based in a shared world, ultimately maximizing the value of our Copernicus MMOG and the intellectual property as a whole."

-Friend of Giant Bomb and former room-mate Rich Gallup was hired by 38 Studios and worked on both Kingdoms of Amalur: Reckoning and Copernicus.
-Ben Coello was also hired by 38 Studios and was likely contributing some amazing art to whatever "Copernicus" was going to be..
-Early speculation indicates it may well be a Ms. Pac-Man baseball-themed Spawn MMO, though this cannot be confirmed at this time.
+Friend of Giant Bomb and former GameSpot editor Rich Gallup was hired by 38 Studios and worked on both Kingdoms of Amalur: Reckoning and Copernicus.
+Ben Coello was also hired by 38 Studios and also worked on Copernicus.

 Following financial troubles in May 2012, the staff at both 38 Studios and Big Huge Games were laid off.
-The majority of employees at the studio were unaware of the impending collapse and many continued to show up to the office despite the skipping of payroll.
+The majority of employees at both studios were unaware of the impending collapse and many continued to show up to the office despite the skipping of payroll.
 The financial troubles were first revealed when Rhode Island Governor Lincoln Chafee revealed that the studio was late in making a payment on the $75 million loan that the state had granted 38 Studios as an incentive to move the company to Providence.
 38 Studios filed for bankruptcy and all assets were liquidated.

-On June 3rd, 2012, it was announced that Epic Games will be founding a studio in Baltimore, where Big Huge Games was formerly located, and that this new studio would be staff by both former Big Huge Games staff.
+On June 3rd, 2012, it was announced that Epic Games would found a studio in Baltimore, where Big Huge Games was formerly located, and that this new studio would be staff by both former Big Huge Games and 38 Studios staff.
 Ex-BHG leadership contacted Epic and requested to start a new studio and work on existing Epic IP.
-This led to Epic announcing "an impossible studio in Baltimore".
-Former members of 38 Studios quickly banded together after the surprising collapse and founded Summer Camp Studios.
-Among those working at Summer Camp Studios is former 38 Studios staff member and close friend of the site Rich Gallup.
+Founded as Epic Baltimore, the new studio was later renamed Impossible Studios.
+However, the new studio closed in February of 2013.

 The downfall of 38 Studios was covered in depth by Boston Magazine.
 The largesse and fiscal mismanagement of Curt Schilling contributed heavily to the downfall of 38 Studios and Big Huge Games.

-The MMO Copernicus was supposed to be set in the universe established by Kingdoms of Amalur: Reckoning, but the financial troubles of 38 studios led to the games (apparent) cancellation.
-The governor of Rhode Island, Lincoln Chafee, announced that the game should be out by 2013, but the dramatic decline of 38 Studios has led many in the industry to consider the game moribund.
+The MMO Copernicus was supposed to be set in the universe established by Kingdoms of Amalur: Reckoning, but the financial troubles of 38 studios led to the games cancellation.
+The governor of Rhode Island, Lincoln Chafee, announced that the game should be out by 2013, but the collapse of 38 Studios has brought an end to the game's development.
 A teaser trailer was released in 2012 after the financial troubles of 38 Studios became public knowledge.
 The rights to Copernicus currently belong to the state of Rhode Island, which as of September 2012 intended to auction the rights off.